LiChiehLin/3D_decomposition/GNSS downsampling/Readme.md

 # Dsample.m (Downsampling of GNSS or seismic stations)

 In any case, where downsampling of stations is necessary for further calculation.
 Assures the distance between stations is under a self-defined distance.
+Remove one station at a time.

 1. Determine a distance threshold for which stations should be spaced
 2. Calculate the number of stations that are within the distance for each station